 Grace Dee Macauley

 I was born and raised in Melbourne.
-In July 2014 I completed a Bachelor of International Development at La Trobe University, majoring in gender studies and global anthropology.
-This degree motivated me to complete an internship at Sambhali Trust in Northern India.
+In July 2014 I completed a Bachelor of International Development at La Trobe University in Melbourne.
+This degree motivated me to complete an internship at womens empowerment NGO, Sambhali Trust in Northern India in 2015.

-My inspiration for ORA began during my four months at Sambhali.
-While there I taught English to an incredible group of women and girls and I was inspired by the beauty and spirit of all the women I was lucky enough to meet.
+My inspiration for ORA began during my six months at Sambhali Trust.
+While there I taught English and Sewing to an incredible group of women and girls and I was inspired by the beauty and spirit of all the women I was lucky enough to meet.
 Most of them were from the Dalit community of Jodphur (the lowest caste), meaning they were invariably subjected to a life of subordination and inequality.
 But I could see that this had not broken their spirit to learn, grow and prosper as individuals and as women.

 Their talent for sewing and embroidery was remarkable and I wanted more people to appreciate the extraordinary work they were doing.
 Like many people I know, my personal weakness has always been for shopping.
 But when I returned to Australia and began researching the fashion industry I saw the true story behind many of the clothes we wear.